 About a dozen carriers offer these highly customizable products.
 Optional riders include many benefits such as a shared rider that enables a couple to share coverage and a 0-day home care elimination period waiver that covers home care services the first day that care services are engaged.
 These products also have a wide variety of inflation options.

-A traditional product may also qualify as a partnership policy providing additional safeguards from Medicaid resource reduction requirements.
+A standalone product may also qualify as a partnership policy providing additional safeguards from Medicaid resource reduction requirements.

 These policies are guaranteed renewable which means the policy cannot be canceled unless the policyholder fails to pay the premium when due.
 Rates can increase in a specific state if the increase is approved by the state’s insurance commissioner.